kennell/curldrop/README.md

 ```

 Hints:
-* the '-T' flag is equal to --upload-file.
+* the '-T' flag is equal to '--upload-file'
-* add -s to hide the progress bar
+* add '-s' to hide the progress bar